ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 As an alternative to specifying an interface name for the Local Endpoint, an application can express more fine-grained preferences using the `Interface Instance or Type` Selection Property, see {{prop-interface}}.
-However, if the application specifies Selection Properties that are inconsistent with the Local Endpoint, this will result in an Error once the application attempts to open a Connection.
+However, if the application specifies Selection Properties that are inconsistent with the Local Endpoint, this will result in an error once the application attempts to open a Connection.

 Specify a Local Endpoint using a STUN server: